 Patent applications are examined and granted by the Turkish Patent and Trademark Office.
 Its website (www.turkpatent.gov.tr) provides guidance and its official YouTube channel, which is accessible from the official website, also provides visual guidance.

 4. On what grounds and when can third parties oppose a patent application?

-Third parties can object to a patent within six months as of the publication of the patent grant decision in the official Bulletin before the Patent and Trademark Office (post grant opposition procedure).
-The grounds of objection are as follows:
+Third parties can oppose a patent within six months as of the publication of the patent grant decision in the official Bulletin before the Patent and Trademark Office (post grant opposition procedure).
+The grounds of opposition are as follows:

 - Invention has not been sufficiently disclosed.

 - Patent subject exceeds the scope of the application.